SamplePush Technology - SampleGrabber

 Password

 An optional password, which is a simple 4-digit number, allows you to apply light encryption to the audio stream for secure transmission over the network.
-It is set to 0 by default, which turn off encryption; in this case, no additional action in the FLUX:: MiRA:: application is required on your part.
+It is set to 0 by default, which turns off encryption; in this case, no additional action in the FLUX:: MiRA application is required on your part.